JMosselson/MunicipalServicesApp/MunicipalServices/README.md

 * **Location Input**: A textbox for specifying the issue's location.
 * **Category Selection**: A dropdown list for classifying the issue (e.g., Sanitation, Roads, Utilities).
 * **Detailed Description**: A rich text box for providing comprehensive details.
 * **Media Attachment**: A button to open a file dialog, allowing users to attach relevant photos or documents.

+### Local Events & Announcements
+A comprehensive form for viewing and discovering community information, which includes:
+- **Chronological Event List**: Displays events sorted by date in an easy-to-read ListView format.
+- **Search Functionality**: A search bar with button to find events by keywords across names and descriptions.
+- **Category Filtering**: A dropdown to filter events by category (e.g., Community, Sports, Utilities, Markets, Roads).
+- **Detailed Event View**: Shows the full details of a selected event including date, category, and complete description.
+- **Smart Recommendation Engine**: Suggests up to 5 relevant upcoming events based on the user's search history and interests.
+- **Interactive Interface**: Click-to-select events with real-time detail updates and seamless navigation.

-### Data Storage
+### Data Storage & Management
-User-reported issues are stored in a simple, in-memory `List<Issue>` for the application's lifecycle.
+- **List\<Issue\>**: Used for simple, flexible in-memory storage of reported issues with unique reference IDs.
+- **SortedDictionary\<DateTime, List\<Event\>\>**: Automatically stores events in chronological order for efficient date-based operations.
+- **HashSet\<string\>**: Stores unique event categories for fast lookup and dropdown population.
+- **Queue\<string\>**: Manages recent search history in FIFO order (limited to 5 recent searches for recommendations).
+- **Centralized DataManager**: Static class providing unified access to all application data with automatic initialization of sample events.

 ### User Engagement
 The application implements a **Transparent Feedback Loop** to keep the user informed throughout the submission process.